 Why sheds and garages fill with webs so fast

 Spiders need two things: food and a place to anchor a web.
-Open bays, roll up doors, and louvered vents let flying insects wander in.
-A single bulb left on above a workbench acts like a billboard.
+Open bays, roll-up doors, and louvered vents let flying insects wander in.
+A single bulb left on above a workbench acts like a beacon.
 Once spiders establish, they lay egg sacs that can release dozens of young spiders when the weather warms.
 That is why a shed that looked fine in October can feel crowded in April.

 Coastal humidity after rain also keeps dew on webs so they stay visible long after the spider moved on.
 What looks like a fresh invasion may be old silk catching morning moisture.